MicroEJ/docs/ApplicationDeveloperGuide/applicationResources.rst

 Raw resources are binary files that are embedded by the application so that they may be dynamically retrieved with a call to ``Class.getResourceAsStream(java.io.InputStream)``.

-Raw Resources are declared in MicroEJ Classpath using ``*.resources.list`` files (and in ``*.externresources.list`` for external resources).
+Raw Resources are declared in Classpath using ``*.resources.list`` files (and in ``*.externresources.list`` for external resources).
-The file format is a standard Java properties file, each line is a relative ``/`` separated name of a file in MicroEJ Classpath to be embedded as a resource.
+The file format is a standard Java properties file, each line is a relative ``/`` separated name of a file in Classpath to be embedded as a resource.

 For example: